maplemavin/docs/api_v1.md

 > <p> this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)

 `email`
 > <p> this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)

+`phone_number`
+> <p> this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)

 `photo`